zzattack/munia/SKINS.md

 ## Skin elements
 Game controllers typically contain 3 kinds of elements that require some form of animation: buttons, triggers and sticks.
-We also need one element to specify what kind of controller is defined in this file.
+We also need one XML element to specify what kind of controller is defined in this file.
 The following sections outline how to model each of them in MUNIA skins.

 ### Info metadata
 The root `svg` element in the resulting document should contain a `munia:info` element specifying a name for the skin and the device type it is compatible with.